 When the work was low in the categories I loved to write, I decided to expand my knowledge.
 I started accepting jobs from other niches and found I had a knack for more than I had originally thought.

 This not only helped bring in more money, but I found I like to write other topics more than the ones with which I started.

 Step 5: Quitting My Day Job

-Because I expanded myself into nearly all categories in all of the system I use, I was able to quit my day job.
-It wasn’t difficult though, since the school district was only able to pay me $8.40 per hour as a network technician.
+Because I expanded myself into nearly all categories in all of the systems I use, I was able to quit my day job.
+It wasn’t difficult though since the school district was only able to pay me $8.40 per hour as a network technician.

 Step 6: Practicing on My Own Blogs

 Practicing helps hone your skills.
 What better way to do it than to start a blog or two?
 I decided I wanted to help others and share what I learned over the years as a freelance writer and how I make money online.